graphile/worker/README.md

 Currently we support the following `opts`:

+- `!id=UID` where UID is a unique alphanumeric case-sensitive identifier - specify an identifier for this crontab entry; by default this will use the task identifier, but if you want more than one schedule for the same task (e.g. with different payload, or different times) then you will need to supply a unique identifier manually.
+Changing the identifier can result in duplicate executions, so we recommend that you explicitly set it and never change it.
-- `!n` where `n` is a small positive integer - back-fill that number of previous executions, for example if the worker was not running when they were due to be executed
+- `!n` where `n` is a positive integer - back-fill any entries from the last `n` minutes, for example if the worker was not running when they were due to be executed (note: this will not back-fill new tasks, only tasks that were previously known)
 - `!max=n` where `n` is a small positive integer - configure the `max_attempts`
   of the job
 - `!ex=t` where `t` is a "time phrase" (see below) - do not back-fill if the